 - China firm buys Smithfield Foods $4.72 billion deal largest of its kind May 30, 2013 by Michael Felberbaum of the Associated Press.

 - June 26, 2015 discussion and May 29, 2017 photo of May 1963 advertisement in Family Circle magazine November 5, 2017 and Name Search on You know you've lived in Fort Wayne too long when... closed Facebook group.

 Back to top

 Wallace and Barr Streets circa 1902-1920.
 The photo at right of women workers outside the business was posted with the description:

 A 1902 edition of on The Indiana Album, Joan Hostetler Collection.
 The photo was posted and discussed January 26, 2019 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.
 One comment said the factory at Barr & Wallace Streets was destroyed by fire February 4, 1920 from an article in the February 5, 1920 The News-Sentinel newspaper.